Mampenda/fullstack-backend/dat250-expass6.md

 >
 > RabbitMQ is one of the simplest freely available options for implementing messaging queues in microservice architecture.

+### Core Concepts
+`Producer` - The producer is an application that sends messages.
+It does not send messages directly to the consumer, but only to the RabbitMQ broker.

+`Consumer` - The consumer is an application that reads messages from the RabbitMQ Broker

+`Queue` -   The queue is a buffer/storage in a RabbitMQ broker that stores messages.
+The messages are put into a queue by
+            a producer and read from it by a consumer.
+Once a message is read, it is consumed and removed from the queue.
+A message can thus only be processes once.

+`Message` - Information that is sent from the producer to a consumer through RabbitMQ.

+`Exchange` - Acts as an intermediary between the producer and a queue.
+Instead of sending messages directly to a queue,
+             a producer can send them to an exchange instead.
+The exchanges then sends the messages to one or more queues following a specified set of rules.
+The producer do not need to know the queues that eventually receive those messages.

+`Routing Key` - The routing key is a key that the exchanges look at to decide how to route the message to queues, like
+                an address for the messages.

+`Binding` - A binding is a link between a queue and an exchange.

 ## Experiment 1: Installation